 Sure enough, Simon rose a few days later, finding himself a vampire as well.
 Never identifying the undead who killed him, Simon simply resumed his life as he lived it before - albeit on a more nocturnal basis.
 Naturally, the Legion enjoyed Simon's newly found powers, and made use of his vampiric strengths as much as possible.
 Even if they loathed working around his new 'schedule', as it were.

-Little did Simon and the Mutant Legion know, however, that the Empress had also 'turned' Simon in order to get her sticky fingers into the group's action.
+Little did Simon and the Mutant Legion know, however, that the Empress had also 'turned' Simon to get her sticky fingers into the group's action.
 Sponsored by the Biplicity, an organization co-led by Fascisma (who focuses on mutants) and Industrio (who focuses on robots), the Empress saw the Mutant Legion as the weak link in that deadly duo's bid for world domination - at least, where her powers were concerned.

 Robots generally don't have blood to drink, after all!
 Thus, the Eidolon Empress decided to use Simon as an inside man with the group, secretly compelling him to spy upon the Legion and its sponsors.
-And all the while, she encouraged Simon to create even more vampires, in order to pass along his quirky mutation to more undead.
+And all the while, she encouraged Simon to create even more vampires, to pass along his quirky mutation to more undead.
 So far he's done exactly that, growing a small group of vampires with his exact same abilities.

 Extra arms and all!